 What Is a Business Tax Receipt?

-A business tax receipts – also known as gross receipts – are sales of a business that for the basis for corporation of taxation in a few states and certain local tax authorities.
+A business tax receipts – also known as gross receipts – are sales of a business that form the basis for taxation in a few states and certain local tax authorities.
 The components of business tax receipts vary by state and municipality.

 Some business tax receipts include income to a business from all sources without any deductions.
 Unlike gross sales, business tax receipts encompass anything that is not related to the normal business activity of an entity like tax refunds, donations, interest and dividend income and others.
-Business tax receipts do not account for discounts or price adjustments.
 Some states and local tax jurisdiction impose taxes on business tax receipts instead of corporate income tax or sales tax.

 This article will also discuss:

 Texas Tax Code Section 171.103 defines gross receipts (business taxt receipts) for a business as the sum of: